 Florida Standards Assessments

 With the Florida standards in place to help Florida students succeed, the Florida Standards Assessments (FSA) in English Language Arts (ELA), Mathematics, and end-of-course (EOC) subjects (Algebra 1, Algebra 2, and Geometry) serve Florida students by measuring education gains and progress.
 Students, parents/guardians, and educators are encouraged to check the FSA Portal often to access important information and resources as they are available.

 It is important that all students are in attendance for the testing.
 By having annual test results, the parent, teacher and student can see measured progress in annual learning gains.

-Even though the preparation for FCAT testing is done throughout the school year by the curriculum that is taught based on the Sunshine State Standards, often there are extra FCAT preparation materials and activities that are available as well.
-Ask your child's teacher about how to access FCAT Explorer on your home computer for extra practice for your child.
+Even though the preparation for FSA testing is done throughout the school year by the curriculum that is taught based on the Standards, often there are extra preparation materials and activities that are available as well.
+Visit the FSA Portal to access Practice Tests on your home computer for extra practice for your child.

 10th Grade requirements